The SSL certificates are obtained, and renewed from Let's Encrypt

 https-portal: # ... environment: DOMAINS: 'hexo.example.com, octopress.example.com' volumes: - /data/https-portal/vhosts:/var/www/vhosts

-each virtual host in
+each virtual host in the

 /data/https-portal/vhosts directory on the host machine: